 {% endif %}

-- [en] Style beautification:You can use CSS to
+- Style beautification:You can use CSS to add styles to

-article-keywordsandkeyword-itemadd styles to the class, such as background color, border, rounded corners, font size, etc., making the keyword tag more prominent and beautiful. - Handling empty keywords:In the above example, we through
+article-keywordsandkeyword-itemclasses, such as background color, border, rounded corners, font size, etc., making keyword tags more prominent and beautiful. - Handling empty keyword:In the above example, we have

-{% if raw_keywords %}and{% if keyword_list %}made two judgments to ensure that only when keywords exist, the relevant HTML is rendered, thus avoiding unnecessary empty tags on the page. - Limit the display quantity:If there are too many keywords, you might want to only display the first few.
+{% if raw_keywords %}and{% if keyword_list %}made two judgments to ensure that only when keywords exist, the relevant HTML is rendered, to avoid unnecessary empty tags on the page. - Limit the number of displays:If there are too many keywords, you may want to only display the first few.
 You can use

 slicea filter to extract a part of the array:{% set limited_keywords = keyword_list|slice:":5" %} {# 只显示前5个关键词 #} {% for keyword in limited_keywords %} <a href="/search?q={{ keyword|trim }}" class="keyword-item">{{ keyword|trim }}</a> {% endfor %}

-PasssplitThe flexible application of filters, users of Anqi CMS can easily convert the plain text keywords in the backend to elements with stronger interactivity and visual appeal on the frontend, greatly enriching the form of content display on the website and bringing positive improvements to SEO and user experience.
+BysplitFlexible application of filters, users of Anqi CMS can easily convert pure text keywords from the background into elements with stronger interactivity and visual appeal on the frontend, greatly enriching the form of content presentation on the website and bringing a positive boost to SEO and user experience.

 Q1: If my keywords are not separated by commas and spaces, but only by commas,split:", "Can they still be split correctly?